 Ideas about manhood are deeply ingrained.
 From an early age, boys may be socialized into gender roles designed to keep men in power and in control.
 Many are conditioned to believe that dominant behaviour towards girls and women is part of being a man.

 Risk-taking and aggressive sexual behaviour on the part of young men are often applauded by peers and condoned by society on some level.
 These stereotypes result in harm to both women and men, and erode possibilities of establishing satisfying, mutually respectful relationships.
-Boys and young men can be encouraged to reflect upon and discuss issues surrounding masculinity, relationships and sexuality, which can contribute to the deconstruction of negative, high-risk and sometimes harmful attitudes.
+Boys and young men can be encouraged to reflect upon and discuss issues surrounding masculinity, relationships and sexuality, which can help them to end high-risk and sometimes harmful attitudes and behaviours.

 What UNFPA is doing